grikdotnet/generics/README.md

 1. When enabled, an autoloader is added and a "generic" file wrapper is registered.
 2. When a new class is instantiated, an autoload takes a path from the Composer, and reads the source.
 3. The code with generics is parsed, creating tokens for wildcard and concrete parameters, and type instantiations. is a test for generation of tokens.
+The tokens for a file can be cached.
 For details please check the [TemplateDeclarationTest](https://github.com/grikdotnet/generics/blob/master/tests/TemplateDeclarationTest.php).
 4. When parser meets an instantiation clause in an arrow function it replaces a class name with a name of a concrete virtual class.